0xf0xy/Playground/README.md

 - 🛠️ Tools and utilities I’m building or testing
 - 💡 Concepts I’m learning and applying
 - 🧰 Random scripts to automate stuff, solve small problems, and learn new things.
+- 📝 Notes and reflections on what I’m learning, exploring, or figuring out along the way.

 <br>